 This subclause describes the procedures used for IEEE 802.11 authentication and deauthentication.
 The states used in this description are defined in 11.3.1 (State variables).

-Successful authentication sets the STA’s state to State 2, if it was in State 1.
-Unsuccessful authentication leaves the STA’s state unchanged.
+Successful authentication sets the state for a STA to State 2, if it was in State 1.
+Unsuccessful authentication leaves the state for the STA unchanged.

-Deauthentication notification sets the STA’s state to State 1.
+Deauthentication notification sets the state for a STA to State 1.
 Deauthentication notification when in State 3 or 4 implies disassociation as well.
 A STA may deauthenticate a peer STA at any time, for any reason.
 If STA A in an infrastructure BSS receives a Class 2 or Class 3 frame from STA B that is not authenticated with STA A (i.e., the state for STA B is State 1), STA A shall discard the frame.
 If the frame has an individual address in the Address 1 field, the MLME of STA A shall send a Deauthentication frame to STA B.